 Yes, the responding New Jersey Police Officer must provide you with guidance and assistance in obtaining a restraining order when the New Jersey Courts are open.
 On weekends, holidays and nights when the courts are closed New Jersey Police Officers are required to assist a victim of domestic violence in obtaining a temporary restraining order.
 Pursuant to this requirement the New Jersey Police at the scene of a violence incident are required the fill out what is known as a VINE Form (victim Information Notification Everyday), on this form there will be a signature line that the police officer will ask the domestic violence victim to sign which will indicate if/if not the victim is requesting or declining assistance in obtaining temporary restraining order.

-WARNING, in my twenty-seven years experience as a Jersey City New Jersey Police Supervisor and than as a Licensed New Jersey Private Investigator it is my experience that if improprieties are going to occur in police officers fulfilling their sworn duty to protect New Jersey Domestic Violence Victims, it will occur during the completion of this form by police.
+WARNING, in my twenty-seven years experience as a Jersey City New Jersey Police Supervisor and then as a Licensed New Jersey Private Investigator it is my experience that if improprieties are going to occur in police officers fulfilling their sworn duty to protect New Jersey Domestic Violence Victims, it will occur during the completion of this form by police.
 As stated before, most New Jersey Police Officers are honest and caring people who perform their duties to the fullest and to the letter of the law.
-However, as a police supervisor I often have observed too many police officers tell domestic violence victims that they will not be able to obtain a restraining order based on the fact pattern of their complaint while attempting to manipulate the vulnerable domestic violence victims into signing the form indicating they were declining a restraining order.
-To a lessor extent the purpose for this conduct was improper training, but to a larger extent it was simply the fact that the officers were lazy and did not want to complete the process in obtaining a restraining order, a process, which at times can be arduous, and very time consuming.
-In all instances that I became aware of the improper manipulation of New Jersey Domestic Violence Victims I would put a stop to it and assertively explain to the offending police officers that it is not their call whether or not a restraining order will issue but a decision for a New Jersey Court to decide.
+However, as a police supervisor, I often have observed too many police officers tell domestic violence victims that they will not be able to obtain a restraining order based on the fact pattern of their complaint while attempting to manipulate the vulnerable domestic violence victims into signing the form indicating they were declining a restraining order.
+To a lesser extent, the purpose for this conduct was improper training, but to a larger extent, it was simply the fact that the officers were lazy and did not want to complete the process in obtaining a restraining order, a process, which at times can be arduous, and very time-consuming.
+In all instances that I became aware of the improper manipulation of New Jersey Domestic Violence Victims, I would put a stop to it and assertively explain to the offending police officers that it is not their call whether or not a restraining order will issue but a decision for a New Jersey Court to decide.

 As a Licensed New Jersey Private Investigator I recently had a case requiring me to review the facts surrounding a domestic violence incident.
 Simply stated, my investigation led me to believe the police department that had investigated the victim’s domestic violence complaint had more than likely manipulated the complaining victim into signing the VINE Form (Victim Information Every Day) indicating the victim wished to decline a restraining order.
 Even more disturbing, my investigation revealed the victim attempted to have this police department review evidence related to her domestic violence complaint and the department declined, assumedly because of the amount of time it would have taken to do so.
 I reviewed the evidence that the victim had attempted to present to police, it was overwhelming; if police had reviewed the evidence in a timely manner it would have certainly resulted in a restraining order having been issued and multiple weapons would have been seized as a result, because of the reported failure of the police to properly investigate there could be dangerous consequences ahead.